Dylan Jones: Books

-Jones has written biographies of musician Jim Morrison and fashion designer Paul Smith and two anthologies of journalism.
-He is the author of the book, iPod Therefore I Am: A Personal Journey Through Music documenting his musical tastes and how the iPod music player has transformed it.
-His book Mr Jones' Rules for the Modern Man is an etiquette guide containing advice on how a modern man should behave.
-It has since been published in 15 countries.
-Published in August 2008 by Fourth Estate, Cameron on Cameron: Conversations with Dylan Jones was based on a series of interviews with the Conservative Party leader over the course of a year.
-It was shortlisted for the Channel 4 Political Book of The Year.

 In 2012, Jones wrote three books, When Ziggy Played Guitar: David Bowie and Four Minutes that Shook the World, The Biographical Dictionary of Popular Music and From the Ground Up: U2 360° Tour Official Photobook.
 The following year, Jones wrote The Eighties: One Day, One Decade, which was published by Preface Publishing in June 2013.
 The book is partly autobiographical and partly cultural and political history which charts the story of the Eighties through Live Aid in 1985.

 Politics

 In 2018, Jones wrote for The Guardian, "Though in 2008 I 'came out' as a Tory, today I wouldn't describe myself as a Conservative."
 He described "the thought of Jacob Rees-Mogg being taken seriously by the electorate" as "frightening" but was more critical of Labour leader Jeremy Corbyn, saying his attitude to antisemitism in the party was "insulting".
+In 2017, he expressed criticism of Corbyn and his demeanour during a British GQ cover shoot.
 Jones was a prominent supporter of the London Garden Bridge Project.
-In 2017, he expressed criticism of Jeremy Corbyn and his demeanour during a British GQ cover shoot.